 - Required for all students and should be taken within the first year.

 You must complete courses in each of the five divisions of the undergraduate curriculum while enrolled at Wake Forest.
 Qualifying Advanced Placement (AP) or International Baccalaureate (IB) scores count towards general elective and some major/minor credit, but cannot be used to satisfy divisional requirements.
 Courses satisfying a divisional requirement are designated (D) after their descriptions in the Undergraduate Bulletin and under course attributes in the Registration Portal.

 The Course Completion Checklist (PDF) also lists current courses that meet divisional requirements.

 - Literatures Written in English (English Department)

-- In English Translation (Classical Languages, East Asian Languages and Cultures, French Studies, German and Russian.
-Spanish and Italian, and the Program in Humanities)
+- In English Translation (Classical Languages, East Asian Languages and Cultures, French Studies, German and Russian, Italian Studies, the Program in Humanities, and Spanish)

 - Politics and International Affairs

 Math & Natural Sciences: 2 Courses*